 Our next stop was at Port Havannah for some more beaching and snorkeling.
 Survivor fans might appreciate that this is where the 9th installment of the popular reality show was filmed.

 As we came around back to Port Villa over the highlands, we were treated to another great view of the lush island of Efate.
 To cap off our great day trip, we stopped for some coffee at the Tanna Island Coffee Company.
 Exceptional Arabica Coffee is grown and roasted right here in Vanuatu.
 Jacob has been working here since the 1980’s and he showed us how the the different roasts are made.

 The following day, with Jørn Bjørn heading off to Fiji, I headed off to my second island in Vanuatu, Espiritu Santo.
-This is the largest island in Vanuatu and known for its world class wreck diving and pristine beaches.
+This is the largest island in Vanuatu and is known for its world-class wreck diving and pristine beaches.
 Stay tuned…